frontegg/frontegg-angular/projects/auth/README.md

 ### `routes <string[]>`

-*(optional)* Path routes for Authentication Components, these pathes used to redirect the user to a specific route depends on authentication state.
+*(optional)* Path routes for the Authentication Components, these pathes use to redirect the user to a specific route depends on authentication state.
 ```ts
 {